 For many parties marital property often extends beyond the family home and vehicles, encompassing debt and non-physical assets including investments and jointly owned businesses.
 Colorado law mandates that during divorce, property must be divided in an equitable manner.
 To determine an equitable division of property in divorce, it is essential to work with a qualified divorce lawyer who can advise you about all aspects of the estate, bank accounts, and trusts.
-Attorney Samera Habib and her legal team have helped parties with complex financial situations come to an amicable solution regarding their assets.
-When parties cannot agree, Samera and her team are able to grasp complicated asset management concepts and to effectively present them to the court.
-Samera has a large network of financial experts at her disposal who can assist with these complicated matters.
-To discuss your unique case with Samera and her team, contact our Denver, Colorado law office today.
+Our attorneys have helped parties with complex financial situations come to an amicable solution regarding their assets.
+When parties cannot agree, We are able to grasp complicated asset management concepts and to effectively present them to the court.
+We have a large network of financial experts at her disposal who can assist with these complicated matters.
+To discuss your unique case with us, contact our Denver, Colorado law office today.

 Some Examples of Asset Division

 Property Division in Divorce

 During divorce proceedings, parties must divide both physical property and non-physical assets.
 Our team can help you seek a solution that is beneficial for both parties.